 Social stereotypes often depict women impacted by abuse as weak, codependent, dishonest, submissive, poor, deserving of abuse, uneducated, untrustworthy, addicted, mentally ill, etc. These false yet enduring dominant discourses about women’s motives, character and circumstances are often inappropriately used to explain why abuse happens to girls and women, why women stay with abusive men, why certain women ‘deserve’ abuse, why men’s rights trump women’s and children’s safety, etc. These discourses ignore the impacts and risks that abusive men create and how they take away all safe or good choices for women.
 The woman in the quote below illuminates some of the problems with the ‘choice’ narrative, and also highlights how women themselves come to adopt the dominant discourse to explain what has happened to them.

 I remember when my hip was broken.
 My partner had broken my hip and I chose not to go to the hospital.
 He had refused to take me.
 He had basically stopped me from going.
 I hear people say that you make your own choices; you can do whatever you want.
 And to an extent I agree but when you make that choice, you and your children could be killed if you do it, so you choose not to.
 To an extent that choice is made for you.

-Ironically, these same assumptions of choice, responsibility and free will do not similarly frame the dominant discourse about abusive men.
-We don’t ask why some men abuse girls and women, or why they employ malicious, intentional tactics to maintain power and control over their partner’s.
-We don’t wonder how they benefit from subjecting women to an endless onslaught of demeaning and terrifying acts of oppression and humiliation or why they expose their children to the abuse of their mother.
-Yet women are often subject to accusations that they choose abusive men, or get something out of being abused’; or ‘they are putting their children at risk’.
+Ironically, these same assumptions of choice, free will and responsibility do not similarly frame the dominant discourse about abusive men.
+Society does not ask why some men abuse girls and women, or why they employ malicious, intentional tactics to maintain power and control over their partners.
+We don’t question their motives, or ask how they benefit from subjecting women to an endless onslaught of demeaning and terrifying acts of oppression and humiliation, or why they expose their children to the abuse of their mother.
+Yet women are often subject to false assumptions such as ‘they choose abusive men’; ‘they derive something out of being abused’; or ‘they are putting their children at risk’.